HusseinGhoarba/GCP-Project/README.md

 https://github.com/git-guides/install-git
 ```
 ### --------------------------------------------------
-## 1/Creating the infrastructure of the project on GCP:
+### 1- Creating the infrastructure of the project on GCP:

 > 1- In a new directory use the next command in the bash shell to download the files from this repo
 ```